facebook/react-native/docs/EmbeddedApp.md

 - [CocoaPods](http://cocoapods.org/) – `gem install cocoapods`
 - [io.js](http://iojs.org)
   - **With nvm:** Install nvm with [its setup instructions here](https://github.com/creationix/nvm#installation).
-Then run `nvm install iojs && nvm alias default iojs`, which installs the latest version of io.js and sets up your terminal so that typing `node` runs io.js.
+Then run `nvm install iojs-v2 && nvm alias default iojs-v2`, which installs the latest compatible version of io.js and sets up your terminal so that typing `node` runs io.js.
 With nvm you can install multiple versions of Node and io.js and easily switch between them.
   - **With Homebrew:** Run `brew install iojs && brew link iojs --force`.
 You may need to run `brew unlink node` if you have previously installed Node.

 ## Install React Native Using CocoaPods